philipcristiano/kuberlnetes/README.md

 An API library for Kubernetes wrapping the authentication setup.
 The [Swaggerl](https://github.com/philipcristiano/swaggerl) library must be used to interact with Kubernetes.

+## Authentication

+* In-cluster configuration
+* Kubeconfig with exec, tested with Digital Ocean

 ## Example

 ```